mdinger/rfcs/0000-add-try-catch-blocks.md

 The example above shows the compiler has to be able **to split the try block into a chain of statements, where each "split" occurs when a call to a function returning a Result<,> is made.**

--If the result is Ok for the current node, the next "statement node"  is executed.
+- If the result is Ok for the current node, the next "statement node"  is executed.

--If an error occured the catch block handling the corresponding error type is called.
+- If an error occured the catch block handling the corresponding error type is called.

 The compiler will refuse to compile if a required Catch block implementing a specific error type is missing.
 Hence a try block with multiple calls that involve ErrorB, ErrorC, and ErrorD would require: